YAML Configuration¶

 quality_map (optional)¶

 Maps raw external quality column values to tsqc levels (good, sus, bad).
 Used together with external_quality_col in tsqc.check().
-Unmapped values are treated as bad.
+Unmapped values are treated as bad with reason source_data_quality: <value>.

 If both YAML quality_map and the quality_map= function parameter are provided, the YAML version takes precedence.